ioleksiy/ioleksiy.github.com/_posts/2010-04-13-acrodb-business-logic.md

 {% assign gist_file = "02.cs" %}
 {% include gist.html %}

-You may notice the extension method "<em>AcroContext()</em>".
-To use it you need to reference "<em>AcroDB.Helpers</em>" namespace.
+You may notice the extension method `AcroContext()`.
+To use it you need to reference `AcroDB.Helpers` namespace.
 This method returns the link to data context that was attached to entity.

 ## The result